 Oxford students make their way to Illinois’ research fields

-This summer, a new exchange program allowed nine interns from the University of Oxford the opportunity to conduct research alongside highly qualified researchers and experience a different culture at the University of Illinois.
+This summer, a new exchange program allowed nine Illinois Summer Fellows from the University of Oxford the opportunity to conduct research alongside highly qualified researchers and experience a different culture at the University of Illinois.

-“I’ve become extremely invested in the RIPE project,” said Isla Causon, a RIPE summer intern from Oxford.
+“I’ve become extremely invested in the RIPE project,” said Isla Causon, a RIPE Illinois Summer Fellow from Oxford.
 “The hope is for my data to become useful within the project for our long-term goal: to increase photosynthetic efficiency and boost crop yields.”

-Other interns worked for Water Efficient Sorghum Technologies (WEST), a research project that is developing crops that require less water to improve agricultural productivity, sustainability, and resiliency.
+Other Fellows worked for Water Efficient Sorghum Technologies (WEST), a research project that is developing crops that require less water to improve agricultural productivity, sustainability, and resiliency.

-As the summer is winding down, all of the interns believe that they will take back valuable skills that will help them in their future endeavors.
+As the summer is winding down, all of the Fellows believe that they will take back valuable skills that will help them in their future endeavors.

-“I have been given a great amount of responsibility while working on my project,” said Robert Collison, a WEST summer intern from Oxford.
+“I have been given a great amount of responsibility while working on my project,” said Robert Collison, a WEST Illinois Summer Fellow from Oxford.
 “I’ve been able to gain experience using technologies that I will be able to use throughout my degree and beyond.”

-These interns began with an interest in biology, but now they can see how their efforts can be translated to help create a food secure future.
+These Fellows began with an interest in biology, but now they can see how their efforts can be translated to help create a food secure future.